dela3499/dela3499.github.io/perfekt.md

 For anyone trying to cover this song, it looks like there are around 5 or 6 distinct parts to this song, though some of these are fairly short.
 There are really only 4 distinct parts of reasonable length - the ones shown in black, red, purple, and turquoise.
 The black section occurs 3 times, the red section 4 times, the purple 3 times, and the turquoise section only once.

-In [this video](https://www.youtube.com/embed/yvu0A5-oHWY), I've combined this view of the song's structure with the audio itself, and you can see they match up nicely.
-It's all the more interesting that this analysis was done entirely without listening to any audio!

 This sort of analysis is a nice first step in looking at song structure, though there are plenty of improvements to make, and many more musical questions to answer!

 ---

 ## Problems with this analysis

 It's useful to point out areas for expansion or improvement for the future, so here are a few problems and opportunities.